-As of December 31, 2022, the members of the Compensation Committee were Wiley Auch (Chair), M. Bruce Chernoff and W. Brett Wilson.
-Each of these individuals are "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance and Practices ("NI 58-101"), other than Mr. Chernoff by virtue of his position as CEO.
-Mr. Chernoff does not receive any compensation from the Corporation (either directly or indirectly) in his capacity as an officer or director of the Corporation, including any grant of any equity-based or share-based compensation (or otherwise).
+As of December 31, 2024, the members of the Compensation Committee were Wiley Auch (Chair), M. Bruce Chernoff and W. Brett Wilson.
+Each of these individuals are "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance and Practices ("NI 58-101"), other than Mr. Chernoff by virtue of his position as former CEO of the Corporation.
+Mr. Chernoff did not and does not receive any compensation from the Corporation (either directly or indirectly) in his capacity as an officer or director of the Corporation, including any grant of any equity-based or share-based compensation (or otherwise).
 As such, the Board and the Compensation Committee have determined that Mr. Chernoff possesses the reasonable skills and judgement, without any due influence or potential of conflict of interest, to perform the requirements and fulfill the mandate of the Compensation Committee.
 Each of these directors is a highly experienced executive with extensive knowledge of compensation matters, having dealt with numerous compensation issues in the course of their duties as directors and officers of other corporations.
 In addition, they continue to be actively involved in matters relating to corporate governance and risk management.
 Their perspectives and experience have provided them with the necessary abilities to fulfill their responsibilities as set out above.